-Think Visibility 9 was the 5th anniversary of this impressive online marketing, social media and SEO conference based in Leeds, West Yorkshire.
-I’ve personally attended all but one of these events for a variety of reasons including the quality of the speakers, the location, the other attendees that it attracts, but also for the fact that #ThinkVis isn’t like just any other conference, it’s well different…
+Think Visibility 9 was the 5th anniversary of this impressive digital marketing, social media and SEO conference based in Leeds, West Yorkshire.
+I’ve personally attended all but one of these events for a variety of reasons including the quality of the speakers, the location, the other attendees that it attracts.
+But also for the fact that #ThinkVis isn’t like just any other conference, it’s well different…

 Think Visibility is a conference that has always set a high standard for the quality of its speakers as I detailed in my write-ups for ThinkVis 2 and ThinkVis 3 and I was pleased to see some established favourites from previous conferences in some of the sessions as well as showcasing some new speakers I hadn’t seen before, a great mix people covering a variety of topics, including some issues that had just come to light in recent weeks such as the Interflora Google Penalty!

 For detailed information and slides from the sessions themselves, I’d suggest taking the time to read through some of these reviews…

 - Even Santa Loves SEO: ThinkVis 2013 (Propeller) <– There’s even a photo of me in there!

 - Think Visibility Roundup – TV9 – March 2013 (StateOfSearch)